-The Friendly Cities Lab is an active research group within the Departments of Interactive Computing and Urban Planning at Georgia Tech.
+The Friendly Cities Lab is an active research group within the School of City & Regional Planning and School of Interactive Computing at Georgia Tech.
 FCL is a Smart Cities initiative that studies interpersonal relationships in geographic space.
 We create a new measure of geographical nearness called ‘social distance’ to measure how ‘close’ places based on their connections instead of how close they are on a map.
 We use innovative data sets ranging from chocolate, online dating, phone calls, and photos of living rooms to learn just a little bit more about the planet and its people.

 Developments: Social flow theory, social distance measurements, GIS + social networks, metrics for dyadic interaction in geography.